Unboxed-Software/solana-course/content/solana-nft.md

     }
 ```

 Below are storage options for the collection.
 Note that Arweave files are only stored for seven days on Devnet.
-(When deploying to Mainnet use `arweave-sol`)
+(When  deploying to mainnet use `arweave-sol`)

 ```json
     "storage": "arweave",